Skip to main content

 CBT does not promise that habits become easy.
 It promises that you stop sabotaging yourself in predictable, addressable ways.

 Most habit failures are not failures of effort.
-They are failures of thought - inaccurate, distorted cognitions that justify avoidance and rationalize relapse.
+They are failures of thought, inaccurate, distorted cognitions that justify avoidance and rationalize relapse.

 Learn to identify those thoughts.
 Challenge them with evidence.
 Act before you feel ready.